CalumHarvey/Cascaded-Power-Modelling/README.md

 Usage:

-Each individual EDFA model is found in the notebooks.
-To evaluate cascaded results, run EDFA6_model.ipynb with the uncertain flag to True for NIGP and False for standard GP modelling.
+The code to train each individual EDFA model can be found in GP_functions for GP and NIGP, and ANN_Functions for the ANN approaches.

-All notebooks can be run sequentially from 1 to 6 with the Orchestration.py file.
+To run model training, execute functions located in either ANN_modelTraining.py or GP_modelTraining.py where the uncertain flag is used to differentiate between GP and NIGP cascade.

 Folders: